Mathematics of bookmaking: Example

-By adding these percentages together a 'book' of 120% is achieved.
+By adding these percentages together a "book" of 120% is achieved.

-The amount by which the actual 'book' exceeds 100% is known as the 'overround', 'bookmaker margin' or the 'vigorish' or 'vig': it represents the bookmaker's expected profit.
-Thus, in an "ideal" situation, if the bookmaker accepts £120 in bets at his own quoted odds in the correct proportion, he will pay out only £100 (including returned stakes) no matter what the actual outcome of the football match.
+The amount by which the actual "book" exceeds 100% is known as the "overround", "bookmaker margin" or the "vigorish" or "vig" and represents the bookmaker's expected profit.
+Thus, in an "ideal" situation, if the bookmaker accepts £120 in bets at his own quoted odds in the correct proportion, he will pay out only £100 (including returned stakes) no matter the actual outcome of the football match.
 Examining how he potentially achieves this: